Polynomial Lawvere Logic: Completeness and Incompleteness Results for

 \end{theorem}

-The proof plan is to reduce the statement of finite completeness to the following restricted completeness theorem which applies only to sets of judgements in polynomial form. \begin{theorem} Let $\gamma$ be a judgement and $S$ a finite set of judgements, both in polynomial form.
-If $\gamma$ is a finite semantic consequence of $S$, then $\gamma$ is finitely provable from $S$ in $\pl$.
-In symbols:
+The proof plan is to reduce the statement above to the following restricted completeness theorem which applies only to judgements in polynomial form. \begin{theorem}[Polynomial Completeness] Let $\gamma$ be a judgement and $S$ a finite set of judgements, both in polynomial form.
+Then,